zaius/docs/lib/learn/pipelines/01_introduction.md

 ## Introduction to pipelines

-Wercker has the notion of a pipeline; a set of steps and phases aimed at delivering your application.
+Wercker has the notion of a pipeline; a set of steps aimed at building, testing and delivering your applications.

+Currently wercker support two types of pipelines; a *build* and a *deploy* pipeline.
+Pipelines can be executed locally and on the wercker platform.

+> A key benefit of wercker is that you can customize your pipelines

 In the following paragraphs we will describe the elements that make up the wercker pipeline.